kurtss/kurtss/_posts/2018-11-06-Kansaiben-Dictionary.md

 title: Kansai-ben Dictionary
 ---

-An Excel sheet with Kansai-ben and their standard Japanese equivalent words are located [here](https://buffalo.box.com/s/742qstkflqdil7csn3f0dd6mcvk6yyk0).
+An Excel sheet with Kansai-ben and their standard Japanese equivalent words is located [here](https://buffalo.box.com/s/742qstkflqdil7csn3f0dd6mcvk6yyk0).

 This has been compiled from the following resources: